bitwarden/contributing-docs/docs/contributing/feature-flags.md

 Once we have satisfied the requirements of
 [backward compatibility](https://bitwarden.com/help/bitwarden-software-release-support/#release-support-at-bitwarden)
 for our clients, we can completely remove the feature flag from the server codebase.
 This can be done by removing the flag value from the `FeatureFlagKeys`.

-This should then be deployed to the server to complete the removal process.
+Once the server codebase has been deployed to all environments without any references to the flag, the flag should be archived in LaunchDarkly.
+Feature flags not accessed for a long period of time will automatically move to an "inactive" state that can also help with identifying technical debt to clean up.

 ## Self-hosted considerations